Black, brown, white, pied

-Whenever you’re dealing with a cross-breed — especially one without much of an established history — it’s always a bit of a blind guess as to which parent breed they’ll resemble more, both physically and personality-wise.
+Whenever you’re dealing with a cross-breed—especially one without much of an established history—it’s always a bit of a guess as to which parent breed they’ll resemble more, both physically and personality-wise.

 That’s definitely true of Cava-Tzus, as both their appearance and temperament can vary depending on which parent’s genes are stronger.
 Typically, though, most of these dogs look more like Shih Tzus than Cavalier King Charles Spaniels.

 If you’d prefer to own a Cava-Tzu that looks more like a King Charles, though, they definitely exist, so talk to your breeder about finding you one.